vibilanj/mao_project_3/README.md

 ### Setting up the environment

-1. Ensure that you have a working install of Python 3.11.7.
+1. Ensure that you have a working install of Python 3.11.8.
 2. Navigate to the directory containing the project in your terminal.
 3. Create a Python virtual environment by running `python3 -m venv .venv`.
 4. Use the virtual environment with `source .venv/bin/activate`.
 5. Install the necessary packages using `pip install -r requirements.txt`.

 ### Running the program

+TODO: change this

 1. Navigate to the project directory.
 2. Make sure that the virtual environment is activated.
 If it is not, use `source .venv/bin/activate`.